RuzaikMh/StudentManagment/README.md

-# Collage-Admission-Managment-System
+# Student Managment System
-## HCL Traning Project
-Group Memebers
+This is a spring boot web application for student management.
+This allows users to maintain student, course, student fee, and attendance records.

+Technology used
-- Shenuka Ranawaka
+- Spring boot
+- Spring boot data jpa
-- Ruzaik Ahamed
+- JSP
-- Dinithi Gamage
+- Bootstrap
-- Kethmini Weerasekara
+- PostgreSQL

 ## Screenshots